-- 1. The shores that surround the SAMP area attract millions of visitors to the state each year, while also providing invaluable recreational opportunities to residents (Rhode Island Department of Administration Statewide Planning Program and Rhode Island Department of Environmental Management 2003).
-Beaches, parks, open spaces, marinas and boat ramps all facilitate the direct interaction of people with the SAMP area.
-The pristine beaches, parks and recreational open spaces provide areas for the public to swim, wade, surf, fish from shore, view wildlife, enjoy the scenery or participate in a number of other recreational activities.
-In addition, marinas and boat ramps in recreational ports and harbors provide boaters with access to the SAMP area.
-Activities taking place in connection with these facilities provide significant economic benefits for Rhode Island that are discussed below in Section 650.
-The location of these types of shore-based facilities shapes access to the SAMP area by tourists and marine recreational users. - 2.
-The coastal communities of Block Island, Charlestown, Little Compton, Narragansett, and Westerly are directly adjacent to the SAMP area boundary and are important centers of recreation and tourism activity.
-Other coastal communities, such as Newport, do not directly adjoin the SAMP area but are popular recreation and tourism destinations and facilitate SAMP area recreation and tourism.
-These communities provide Rhode Island residents and visitors with access to SAMP area waters through their beaches, parks, open space, marinas, yacht clubs, boat ramps, and other features.
-These communities rely on SAMP-area recreation and tourism opportunities as a means of attracting seasonal visitors who, in turn, contribute to these communities' local economies.
-See below for further information on shore-based recreational facilities and associated activities, and see section 650 for further information on the economic impact of such activities. - 3.
+- 1. The shores that surround the Ocean SAMP area attract millions of visitors to the state each year, while also providing invaluable recreational opportunities to residents (R.I.
+Department of Administration Statewide Planning Program and R.I.
+Department of Environmental Management 2003).
+Beaches, parks, open spaces, marinas, and boat ramps all facilitate the direct interaction of people with the Ocean SAMP area.
+The pristine beaches, parks, and recreational open spaces provide areas for the public to swim, wade, surf, fish from shore, view wildlife, enjoy the scenery, or participate in a number of other recreational activities.
+In addition, marinas and boat ramps in recreational ports and harbors provide boaters with access to the Ocean SAMP area.
+Activities taking place in connection with these facilities provide great economic benefits for Rhode Island that are discussed below in Section 650.
+The location of these types of shore based facilities shapes access to the Ocean SAMP area by tourists and marine recreational users. - 2.
+The coastal communities of Block Island, Charlestown, Little Compton, Narragansett, and Westerly are directly adjacent to the Ocean SAMP area boundary and are important centers of recreation and tourism activity.
+Other coastal communities, such as Newport, do not directly adjoin the Ocean SAMP area but are popular recreation and tourism destinations and facilitate Ocean SAMP area recreation and tourism.
+These communities provide Rhode Island residents and visitors with access to Ocean SAMP area waters through their beaches, parks, open space, marinas, yacht clubs, boat ramps, and other features.
+These communities rely on Ocean SAMP area recreation and tourism opportunities as a means of attracting seasonal visitors who, in turn, contribute to these communities' local economies.
+See below for further information on shore-based recreational facilities and associated activities, and see Section 650 for further information on the economic impact of such activities. - 3.
 Shore-based facilities shown on the following maps are all based on the most current datasets available from Rhode Island Geographic Information Systems (RIGIS).
-See Table 9 for a complete list of datasets used in this section.

-640.1 Beaches, parks, and open space

-1. Rhode Island's beaches, parks and open spaces are some of the state's most appealing features.
-In the summer of 2004, more than six million people visited Rhode Island's state parks and beaches, including close to three million visitors to Rhode Island state beaches alone (Rhode Island Department of Environmental Management 2004).
-Rhode Island parks and beaches currently have the highest park visit per acre ratio in the country, with approximately 750 visitors per acre (Rhode Island Department of Environmental Management 2001).
-There are at least 28 public beaches along the southern shore of the state and around Block Island that abut the SAMP area (see Table 8 below).
+See Table 6.9 for a complete list of datasets used in this section. - 640.1.
+Beaches, Parks, and Open Space - 1.
+Rhode Island's beaches, parks, and open spaces are some of the state's most appealing features.
+In the summer of 2004, more than 6 million people visited Rhode Island's state parks and beaches, including close to 3 million visitors to Rhode Island state beaches alone (R.I.
+Department of Environmental Management 2004).
+Rhode Island parks and beaches currently have the highest park visit per acre ratio in the country, with approximately 750 visitors per acre (R.I.
+Department of Environmental Management 2001).
+There are at least 28 public beaches along the southern shore of the state and around Block Island that abut the Ocean SAMP area (see Table 6.8).
 This list of beaches does not include private beaches and beach clubs.
-The long, sandy ocean beaches of the southern shore draw over 1.9 million visitors each year, including many from out-of-state (Rhode Island Department of Administration Statewide Planning Program and Rhode Island Department of Environmental Management 2003).
-In addition, it is estimated that approximately 168,000 people visit Block Island beaches alone each year (Closter, pers. comm., January 8, 2010).
-See Figure 10 for a map of beaches, parks, and open spaces adjacent to the SAMP area.
+The long sandy ocean beaches of the southern shore draw over 1.9 million visitors each year, including many from out of state (R.I.
+Department of Administration Statewide Planning Program and R.I.
+Department of Environmental Management 2003).
+In addition, it is estimated that approximately 168,000 people visit Block Island beaches each year (Closter, pers. comm).
+See Figure 6.10 for a map of beaches, parks, and open spaces adjacent to the Ocean SAMP area.

-Table 8.
-Public Beaches Adjoining the SAMP Area

-(Allard et al 2004; Closter pers. comm., 2010; RI Department of Environmental Management 2009)
+Table 6.8.
+Public beaches adjoining the Ocean SAMP area.
+(Allard (ed.)
+2004; Closter, pers. comm.; R.I.
+Department of Environmental Management 2009)